-- 1.1.10 Should a student's request for a review of the mark be valid, the Head of Department shall arrange for the assessment artefact to be remarked by an appropriate academic member of staff.
+- 11.2.1 Students may not question the academic judgement of the examiners and any requests based on such grounds alone will be dismissed. - 11.2.2 Students can only request a remark under the following circumstances: - a) there had been a material and significant administrative error; - b) there had been a procedural irregularity in the assessment process. - 11.2.3 All requests for remarks should be made to the Head of Department of the module co-ordinator within 10 working days of the receipt of the result, together with a copy of the work to be reviewed. - 11.2.4 If a student's request for a review is deemed to be invalid, the Head of Department shall write to the student giving clear reasons for turning down the request for review. - 11.2.5 Should a student's request for a review of the mark be valid, the Head of Department shall arrange for the assessment artefact to be remarked by an appropriate academic member of staff.
 The final mark may be higher or lower than the original mark, or it may stay the same.
-There is no further right of appeal against the mark awarded. - 1.1.11 Where the review identifies a problem affects other students on the same module, the Head of Department shall arrange for all assessment artefacts to be reviewed. - 1.1.12 Due to their nature, certain forms of assessment, such as presentations, cannot be reviewed.
-However, if a valid case is made for a review of a mark, the Head of Department may suggest remedies under the course management issues procedure. - 1.1.13 There may be appeals against academic decisions that refer to matters and allegations which are, or which become, the subject of a formal student complaint.
-In such circumstances, the processing of the appeal will be resolved before the completion of the written report of findings and conclusions relating to the complaint.
+There is no further right of appeal against the mark awarded. - 11.2.6 Where the review identifies a problem affects other students on the same module, the Head of Department shall arrange for all assessment artefacts to be reviewed. - 11.2.7 Due to their nature, certain forms of assessment, such as presentations, cannot be reviewed.
+However, if a valid case is made for a review of a mark, the Head of Department may suggest remedies under the course management issues procedure.

+11.2.8 There may be appeals against academic decisions that refer to matters and allegations which are, or which become, the subject of a formal student complaint.
+In such circumstances the processing of the appeal will be resolved before the completion of the written report of findings and conclusions relating to the complaint.